quynhchi03/web/content/2-hands-on/2.2-build-realistic-application/2.2.2.-terraform-provision-template/_index.md

 4. **terraform-apply.sh** we are using this file to run command terraform apply
 5. **terraform.tfstate** to store bindings between objects in a remote system and resource instances declared in your configuration.
 6. **provider.tf** providers allow Terraform to interact with cloud providers, SaaS providers, and other APIs
-## Hands-on
-### 1. Create file provider.tf

-    terraform {
-    required_providers {
-    aws = {
-    source = "hashicorp/aws"
-    version = "5.44.0"
-    }
-    kubernetes = {
-    source = "hashicorp/kubernetes"
-    version = ">= 2.3.2"
-    }
-    kubectl = {
-    source  = "gavinbunney/kubectl"
-    version = ">= 1.11.2"
-    }
-    helm = {
-    source = "hashicorp/helm"
-    version = ">= 2.2.0"
-    }
-    }
-    }
-    provider "aws" {
-    region = "us-east-1"
-    }
-**terraform block:**
-This block defines the required providers for the Terraform configuration.
-Providers are responsible for understanding and interacting with APIs, such as AWS, Kubernetes, etc.

-**required_providers block:**
-Within the terraform block, there's another block called required_providers.
-This block specifies the providers required for this configuration along with their sources and versions.

-**aws provider:**
-It specifies that Terraform requires the AWS provider. source = "hashicorp/aws": Indicates the source of the AWS provider.
-In this case, it's from HashiCorp's repository. version = "5.44.0": Specifies the version of the AWS provider required.
-Here, version 5.44.0 is specified.

-**kubernetes provider:**
-It specifies that Terraform requires the Kubernetes provider. source = "hashicorp/kubernetes": Indicates the source of the Kubernetes provider, which is from HashiCorp's repository. version = ">= 2.3.2": Specifies that any version greater than or equal to 2.3.2 of the Kubernetes provider is acceptable.

-**kubectl provider:**
-It specifies that Terraform requires the kubectl provider. source = "gavinbunney/kubectl": Indicates the source of the kubectl provider, which is from Gavin Bunney's repository. version = ">= 1.11.2": Specifies that any version greater than or equal to 1.11.2 of the kubectl provider is acceptable.

-**helm provider:**
-It specifies that Terraform requires the Helm provider. source = "hashicorp/helm": Indicates the source of the Helm provider, which is from HashiCorp's repository. version = ">= 2.2.0": Specifies that any version greater than or equal to 2.2.0 of the Helm provider is acceptable.

-**provider "aws" block:**
-This block configures the AWS provider specifically. region = "us-east-1": Specifies the AWS region to use for this provider.
-In this case, it's set to "us-east-1".

-### 2. Create file main.tf

-    module "aws-resources" {
-    source = "./aws-resources"
-    }
-**module block:**
-This block is used to declare a module.
-Modules are reusable packages of Terraform configurations that are used to encapsulate and organize resources.
-They can be stored locally or remotely and are referenced within your main Terraform configuration.

-**"aws-resources":**
-This is the name assigned to the module instance.
-It's used as a reference to interact with this module in other parts of the Terraform configuration.

-**source = "./aws-resources":**
-This line specifies the location of the module.
-In this case, the module is located in a directory named "aws-resources" relative to the root of the current Terraform configuration.
-The source argument can also be a URL pointing to a remote module in a version control system like GitHub or a Terraform Module Registry.

-### 2. Create file main.tf